An image is a virtual machine setup for SciServer Compute, which comes pre-installed with important data analysis packages.

 - The RStudio image uses RStudio 1.1.453 as the interface.

 The Matlab R2016a image is the only one in which you can write notebooks in Matlab.
-It is available through the Classical Jupyter user interface.
 This image is not based on the Python + R image described above.

 The BeakerX image provides access to the BeakerX package on top of the Python+R image.
 The primary advantage of using it is that it allows notebooks to use JVM languages, such as Java, Kotlin, Scala, Clojure, and Groovy.